alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Data egress

-At Tier 3 and higher, Data Provider Representative signoff of all egress of data or code from the Environment is required.
+At Tier 3 and higher, the Data Provider Representative is required to sign off all egress of data or code from the Environment.

 ### Two factor authentication